 Parts 1-3 Introduction

-The first work in the trilogy, Untitled Mars (This Title May Change) simulated Mars on Earth, coupling transcripts the Mars Desert Research Station in Utah with the science fiction visions of Philip K Dick, Stanislaw Lem and Kurd Lasewitz, as its principle research materials.
-It was premiered at Performance Space 122 in New York City.
-The second piece, Bellona, situates Earth on Mars using Urban Planning and conceptual Civil Engineering technologies as a platform to simulate the cyberpunk city of Samuel R. Delany’s science fiction novel Dhalgren.
-The third work, World of Wires, models Earth in Earth in Earth by borrowing simulation tactics from computer science and artificial intelligence to reinterpret Galouye's novel Simulacron-3 and Werner Fassbinder’s science fiction television series Welt am Draht for live performance.
+The first work in the trilogy, Untitled Mars (This Title May Change), simulated Mars on Earth, coupling material from the Mars Desert Research Station in Utah with the science-fiction visions of Philip K. Dick, Stanislaw Lem, and Kurd Lasewitz.
+The second work, Bellona, Destroyer of Cities, simulates a world that has become stuck in a loop of civil upheaval through Samuel R. Delany’s monumental novel Dhalgren.
+The current and final work, World of Wires, models one Earth inside of another Earth by borrowing heavily from the fictional backbone of computer science and artificial intelligence.

 ........................................